Archive 11/29/2022

 Your Attorney: Preparing their strategy for The Presentence Interview, then

-• To learn when their Final Dictation Date Is for Your PRESENTENCE REPORT
+ASAP, they will contact The Probation Officer to learn when their Final Dictation Date Is for Your PRESENTENCE REPORT

-• begin to get their “message on the record, “… AKA Bonding
+• Why: because they want to get a feel for what the Officer knows while getting their “message on the record, “… AKA Bonding

 • To Set Up YOUR INTERVIEW

-BE PREPARED because the P.O. will write your PRESENTENCE REPORT based on your INTERVIEW
+BE PREPARED because the P.O. will write your PRESENTENCE REPORT based on your INTERVIEW.

 • YOU NEED TO KNOW – YOUR NARRATIVE COLD